-4) Gulshan Seebaluck (also called Ashley Seebaluck) - Finance Manager
+3) Gulshan Seebaluck (also called Ashley Seebaluck) - Head of Finance

 Ashley graduated with a BCom from University of Mumbai and is a fellow of the Association of Chartered Certified Accountants.
 He trained with Baker Tilly London before moving to Harold Everett Wreford LLP as an Audit Manager in 2008.
 Ashley returned to Mauritius in 2012 joining Aspen Global Incorporated, a pharmaceutical company, heading the Accounting, Tax and Treasury team.
 Ashley joined the management team of Kolos in September 2019.